Aramantos/MS2-The-Einstein-Riddle/README.md

 - Riddle expands out from the centre of the screen
 - Table of input elements for answers
 - Information section with interactive multiple panel viewing
-- Clues list are bullet-pointed and cross out when the corresponding answers is entered
+- Clues list are bullet-pointed and cross out when the corresponding answers are entered
 - Hint section for the user if they are struggling
   - Text changes depending on how far along the user is in the riddle
 - Before a user can view the hint there is a box to attempt to convince the user to try a bit harder before asking for a clue